-Working with Neovim's Auto-Groups
+Working with Auto-Groups

 Thinking back to user-commands, when user-commands are defined they are assigned a name, which is used as a unique identifier for that command.
 If another user-command is defined with the same name, or if the file that defines the user-command is sourced multiple times, the original definition is simply overwritten.